ArpanMaheshwari144/Complete-NodeJS/README.md

 ## Install
 Now download the code.

-## Run the files by the help of node command:
+## You can run the files by the help of node command:
 ```sh
 node "filename"
 ```

-## Run the expressapp.js file by the help of nodemon command:
+## Also You can run the files by the help of nodemon command:
 ```sh
 nodemon "filename"
 ```